KaminsLab/cpoint-class/README.md

 # string
-Class for working with points
+Class for working with strings and byte strings